nbarbettini/Intro-Web-Series/Day 3/README.md

 #Showing alerts and prompts

-You can run javascript right on the address bar of your browser.
+You can run JavaScript right on the address bar of your browser.
 (Make a new tab, then...) type the following line:

 ```javascript
 javascript:alert("Hello World");